What is a slip and fall lawsuit worth? There is no one number. The compensation a victim in a slip and fall accident receives

 - If the person’s injuries are also likely to need future treatment, an estimate is made of the cost of future treatment.
 Experts may be called in to testify about the advisable course of treatment and the length and extent of future treatment.

 - The monetary value of any wages lost from work due to the injuries are tabulated.

-- If the injuries are likely to make the person lose wages from work in the future, or unable to return to work at all, the economic value of their prospective wages are tabulated.
+- If the injuries are likely to make the person lose wages from work in the future, or unable to return to work at all, the economic value of their prospective wages is tabulated.
 This may include estimating future increases in wages that the person would have received had they not been injured, for example.

 - The amount of noneconomic damage caused by the injuries is added to the economic damages.
 Noneconomic damages include pain and suffering from the accident.
 This is obviously more subjective than either calculating what has already been paid for medical bills or wages lost, and the amount of pain and suffering varies according to injury.